genesis-community/cf-genesis-kit/MANUAL.md

 ### Load Balancing Options

 - `haproxy` - Deploy an HAProxy loadbalancer in front of CF.
+- `no-haproxy` (alias `external-lb`) - Skip HAProxy and expose the routers for an external load balancer. (`omit-haproxy` is a deprecated alias.)
 - `tls` - Configure HAProxy to use TLS.
 - `self-signed` - Generate self-signed certs for HAProxy.

+The HAProxy default is IaaS-aware: on `aws`, `gcp`, and `azure` the platform load balancer is assumed to front the routers, so HAProxy defaults to off unless the environment file lists `haproxy` explicitly.
+On all other IaaSes HAProxy is deployed by default unless the environment file lists `no-haproxy` (or `external-lb`).
+Listing both `haproxy` and an opt-out flag is an error.

 ### Runtime Stack Options